 We are also running several customer surveys throughout the year, for example in a recently conducted 'Kide Customer Feedback Survey' we asked our customers how Kide has impacted their teaching practices and their students' learning.
 Based on the survey results we have found the following main conclusions related to Kide's impact on teachers and students:

 - 1. Kide increases teachers' enjoyment of STEM teaching - 2.
 Kide benefits all children - 3.
-Kide supports children's curiosity and inquiry skills to teach STEAM.
+Kide supports children's curiosity and inquiry skills enjoy teaching STEM more after starting Kide.

 1. Kide increases teachers' enjoyment of STEM teaching